madyark/heart-rate-stream/README.md

 The data is then incrementally ingested into a data warehouse where it is transformed and stored in a final state tailored for efficient querying and analysis.

-The following research questions could be answered with the warehoused data:
+The following are examples of research questions that could be answered with the warehoused data:

 - How does heart rate vary across different activities for users of different demographics and/or regions?